RHFieldProductManagement/baremetal-ipi-lab/07-deployocs.md

 ~~~

 At this point you have finished the lab and should have a fully functional OpenShift Container Storage cluster to be consumed by applications.

+Now it's time to do some fun stuff with all this infrastrcture!
+[In the next lab you will get to deploy OpenShift Virtualization!](https://github.com/RHFieldProductManagement/baremetal-ipi-lab/blob/master/08-deploycnv.md)